SeyfullahBilginn/monte-carlo-simulation-for-leagues/README.md

 #### `Frontend: `
 Javascript, React, Material-ui

-##### Note: don't forget to change your mySql password in application.properties before running the project
+##### Note: Don't forget to set your mySql password in application.properties before running the project